The Chief Electoral Officer and His Office – Overview of Elections Canada and the Federal Electoral System Briefing Book (October 2021)

-The CEO reports to Parliament on the administration of a general election, by-election or referendum and on his or her planned spending and expenditures.
-He or she also makes recommendations to Parliament on legislative changes that he or she considers beneficial.
-The CEO communicates with the government through the designated minister responsible for the Canada Elections Act (CEA), previously the President of the Queen's Privy Council for Canada and Minister of Intergovernmental Affairs.
+The CEO reports to Parliament on the administration of a general election, by-election or referendum and on planned spending and expenditures.
+The CEO also makes recommendations to Parliament on legislative changes that he considers beneficial.
+The CEO communicates with the government through the designated Minister responsible for the Canada Elections Act (CEA), previously the President of the Queen's Privy Council for Canada and Minister of Intergovernmental Affairs.

-The CEO appears regularly before the House committees responsible for electoral matters—namely, the Standing Committee on Procedure and House Affairs in the House of Commons.
-He or she also appears from time to time before the Standing Committee on Legal and Constitutional Affairs in the Senate and any other committee upon request.
+The CEO appears regularly before the House committee responsible for electoral matters—namely, the Standing Committee on Procedure and House Affairs in the House of Commons.
+The CEO also appears from time to time before the Standing Committee on Legal and Constitutional Affairs in the Senate and any other committee upon request.